bibigone/AstraDotNetDemo/readme.md

 ### Features:

-* Visalization of depth and color streams
+* Visualization of depth and color streams
+* Visualization of body tracking (as stick skeletons over depth map)
 * Calculation of actual FPS
 * Support for multiple sensors connected to one PC